-The dry densities measured are plotted in Figure 14 as a function of the distance to the gallery axis.
-The arithmetic mean of all the values measured is 1.58 g/cm3, well bellow the initial dry density of the blocks (which was 1.70 g/cm3), due to the filling of the construction gaps as a result the expansion caused by saturation.
-The initial dry density of the blocks was selected by taking into account the probable volume of the construction gaps and the need to have a barrier with an average dry density of 1.60 g/cm3 (ENRESA 2000).
+The dry densities measured are plotted in Figure 11 as a function of the distance to the gallery axis.
+The arithmetic mean of all the values measured is 1.58 g/cm^3 , well bellow the initial dry density of the blocks (which was 1.70 g/cm^3), due to the filling of the construction gaps as a result the expansion caused by saturation.
+The initial dry density of the blocks was selected by taking into account the probable volume of the construction gaps and the need to have a barrier with an average dry density of 1.60 g/cm^3 (ENRESA 2000).
 The dry density decrease with respect to the initial one is higher from the heater towards the gallery wall, especially in the blocks closer to the granite.
-In these blocks, the dry density decreases even below the average dry density of the barrier to values around 1.50 g/cm3.
-On the contrary, near the heater the dry density remains around 1.70 g/cm3, due to the shrinkage caused by the initial desiccation and the compression exerted by the adjacent expanding blocks.
-These observations agree well with the increase in the radial dimension measured in the blocks of the external ring (Figure 7).
-Again, the exceptionally low values of dry density (around 1.40 g/cm3) found in some external samples of section 29 are related to their proximity to the cable bunch.
+In these blocks, the dry density decreases even below the average dry density of the barrier to values around 1.50 g/cm^3 .
+On the contrary, near the heater the dry density remains around 1.70 g/cm^3 , due to the shrinkage caused by the initial desiccation and the compression exerted by the adjacent expanding blocks.
+These observations agree well with the increase in the radial dimension measured in the blocks of the external ring (Figure 4).
+Again, the exceptionally low values of dry density (around 1.40 g/cm^3) found in some external samples of section 29 are related to their proximity to the cable bunch.

-The results obtained in the laboratory for section S19 have been compared with those obtained in situ by CIMNE for the nearby section S18 (Daucausse & Lloret 2003).
-Despite the fact that the technique employed to determine dry density is different (mercury immersion for CIEMAT, coating with paraffin and weighing the sample first in air and then again while immersed in distilled water for CIMNE), the results obtained agree quite well (Figure 15).
+The results obtained in the laboratory for section S19 have been compared with those obtained in situ by UPC for a nearby section (S18).
+Despite the fact that the technique employed to determine dry density is different (mercury immersion for CIEMAT, coating with paraffin and weighing the sample first in air and then again while immersed in distilled water for UPC), the results obtained agree quite well (Figure 12).

-Figure 14: Dry densities measured along radius of different sections
+Figure 11: Dry densities measured along radius of different sections

-Figure 15: Comparison of dry densities measured in situ (CIMNE) and in laboratory (CIEMAT) in two adjacent sections
+Figure 12: Comparison of dry densities measured in situ (UPC) and in laboratory (CIEMAT) in two adjacent sections

-The degrees of saturation have been calculated for each sample taken into account its dry density and water content and considering a density of water of 1.00 g/cm3.
-The values obtained are plotted in Figure 16.
+The degrees of saturation have been calculated for each sample taken into account its dry density and water content and considering a density of water of 1.00 g/cm^3 .
+The values obtained are plotted in Figure 13.
 There is a clear diminution of the degree of saturation from the gallery wall to the heater surface.
 The highest values are close to 100 percent, although full saturation is not even reached in the proximity of the gallery wall.
-This is probably due to the decrease of dry density that goes with hydration (Figure 14) and to the demand of water by the inner parts of the barrier.
+This is probably due to the decrease of dry density that goes with hydration (Figure 11) and to the demand of water by the inner parts of the barrier.
 The degrees of saturation are higher than 60 percent all through the barrier, and have a mean value of 83 percent.

-Figure 16: Degree of saturation along radius of different sections
+Figure 13: Degree of saturation along radius of different sections